Telecominfraproject/wlan-cloud-ucentralgw/README.md

 Toe read more about Kafka, follow the [document](https://github.com/Telecominfraproject/wlan-cloud-ucentralgw/blob/main/KAFKA.md)

 ## Contributions
 We need more contributors.
-Should you wish to contribute, please follow the [coding style](https://github.com/Telecominfraproject/wlan-cloud-ucentralgw/blob/master/CODING_STYLE.md) document.
+Should you wish to contribute, please follow the [contributions](https://github.com/Telecominfraproject/wlan-cloud-ucentralgw/blob/master/CONTRIBUTING.md) document.

 ## Pull Requests
 Please create a branch with the Jira addressing the issue you are fixing or the feature you are implementing.